 The International Baccalaureate (IB) is more than its educational programs.
-At our heart we are motivated by a mission to create a better world through education.
-The IB values its hard-earned reputation for quality, for high standards and for pedagogical leadership, and promotes intercultural understanding and respect, not as an alternative to a sense of cultural and national identity, but as an essential part of life in the 21st century.
+The International Baccalaureate's mission is to create a better world through education.
+The IB values its hard-earned reputation for quality, high standards. and pedagogical leadership.
+IB promotes intercultural understanding and respect, not as an alternative to a sense of cultural and national identity, but as an essential part of life in the 21st century.
 For more information about the International Baccalaureate, please visit their web site at: www.ibo.org